-(1) The Commission shall be composed of 15 members (including three vice chairpersons and three standing commissioners), including one Chairperson.
-In this case, the three vice chairpersons assist the Chairperson by taking charge of complaints and grievances, anti-corruption, and the Central Administrative Appeals Commission.
-However, the Administrative Appeals Act applies to the composition of the Central Administrative Appeals Commission. <Amended by Act No. 9968, Jan.
-25, 2010>

-(2) The Chairperson, vice chairpersons and other commissioners of the Commission shall be appointed or commissioned from among the following persons who are deemed capable of fairly and independently performing duties with respect to complaints and anti-corruption:

-1. Persons whose term of service as associate professor (or corresponding position thereto) or higher either at college or at an authorized research institute is eight years or more;

-2. Persons whose term of service as judge, public prosecutor or attorney-at-law is ten years or more;

-3. Persons who were or are in office as Grade III public official or higher;

-4. Persons whose term of service as certified architect, certified tax accountant, certified public accountant, professional engineer or patent attorney is ten years or more;

-5. Persons whose term of service as member of any Local Ombudsman under Article 33 (1) is four years or more; and

-6. Other persons of high social reputation who have knowledge and experience on administration and who are recommended by (a) non-governmental organization(s).

-(3) The Chairperson and vice chairperson are appointed by the President on the recommendation of the Prime Minister.
+- (1) The Commission shall be composed of 15 members (including three vice chairpersons and three standing commissioners), including one Chairperson.
+In this case, the three vice chairpersons assist the Chairperson by taking charge of complaints and grievances, anti-corruption, and the Prime Minister Administrative Appeals Commission.
+However, the Administrative Appeals Act applies to the composition of the Prime Minister Administrative Appeals Commission. - (2) The Chairperson, vice chairpersons and other commissioners of the Commission shall be appointed or commissioned from among the following persons who are deemed capable of fairly and independently performing duties with respect to complaints and anti-corruption: - 1.
+Persons whose term of service as associate professor (or corresponding position thereto) or higher either at college or at an authorized research institute is eight years or more; - 2.
+Persons whose term of service as judge, public prosecutor or attorney-at-law is ten years or more; - 3.
+Persons who were or are in office as Grade III public official or higher; - 4.
+Persons whose term of service as certified architect, certified tax accountant, certified public accountant, professional engineer or patent attorney is ten years or more; - 5.
+Persons whose term of service as member of any Local Ombudsman under Article 33 (1) is four years or more; and - 6.
+Other persons of high social reputation who have knowledge and experience on administration and who are recommended by (a) non-governmental organization(s). - (3) The Chairperson and vice chairperson are appointed by the President on the recommendation of the Prime Minister.
 The standing commissioner is appointed by the President on the recommendation of the Chairperson.
-The non-standing commissioner is appointed or commissioned by the president.
-In this case, three non-standing commissioners are recommended by the National Assembly and other three by the Chief Justice of the Supreme Court respectively to be appointed or commissioned by the president. <Amended by Act No. 11327, Feb.
-17, 2012>

-(4) The Chairperson and vice chairperson serve political service and standing commissioners are regarded as a public official in a fixed term position under Article 26-5 of the State Public Officials Act who belong to the Senior Executive Service. <Amended by Act No.12717, May 28, 2014>

-(5) If the positions of the commissioners become vacant, new commissioners shall be appointed or commissioned without delay.
+The non-standing commissioner is appointed or commissioned by the President.
+Among non-standing commissioners, two are appointed or commissioned on the recommendation of the National Assembly and the Chief Justice of the Supreme Court, respectively. - (4) The Chairperson and vice chairperson serve political service and standing commissioners are regarded as public officials serving special service who belong to high-ranking public officials. - (5) If the positions of the commissioners become vacant, new commissioners shall be appointed or commissioned without delay.
 In this case, the term of the newly appointed or commissioned commissioners restarts.

-Article 14 (Chairperson)
+Article 14: Chairperson

-(1) The chairperson shall represent the Commission.

-(2) When the chairperson is unable to perform his/her duty for unavoidable reasons, a vice chairperson, who is designated by the chairperson, shall act on his/her behalf.
+- (1) The chairperson shall represent the Commission. - (2) When the chairperson is unable to perform his/her duty for unavoidable reasons, a vice chairperson, who is designated by the chairperson, shall act on his/her behalf.

-Article 15 (Disgualification of Members)
+Article 15: Disqualification of Members

-(1) A person who falls under any of the following subparagraphs shall not be qualified as board member:

-1. A person who is not a citizen of the Republic of Korea;

-2. A person who falls under any subparagraph of Article 33 of the State Public Officials Act;

-3. A person who is affiliated with a political party as a member; and

-4. A person who registers himself/herself as candidate in an election held in accordance with the Act on the Election of Public Officials and the Prevention of Election Malpractices.

-(2) A board member, when s/he falls under any subparagraph of paragraph (1), shall rightly resign his/her seat.
+- (1) A person who falls under any of the following subparagraphs shall not be qualified as board member: - 1.
+A person who is not a citizen of the Republic of Korea; - 2.
+A person who falls under any subparagraph of Article 33 of the State Public Officials Act; - 3.
+A person who is affiliated with a political party as a member; and - 4.
+A person who registers himself/herself as candidate in an election held in accordance with the Act on the Election of Public Officials and the Prevention of Election Malpractices. - (2) A board member, when s/he falls under any subparagraph of paragraph (1), shall rightly resign his/her

-Article 16 (Independence and Guarantee of Position)
+Article 16: Independence and Guarantee of Position